alijaalejandro/streaming-iot-demo-show/README.md

 	- Raspberry pi 3 - Raspberry PI OS lite 2020
 	- Sensors:
 		- TMP&HR and Dwe point - SHT75 Sensirion
-		- PM in air - PMS5003
-	- Smart Switch  TECKIN SP21
-	- Web Cam Creative VF0770
+		- _NEW_ Temperature and Humidity DHT22 Sensor
 * Software

 	- RPI SO: Raspberry PI OS lite 2020
 	- MQTT Broker - HiveMQ (managed cloud service)
-	- VM Linux Ubuntu en AWS
-	- Confluent Cloud
 	- MQTT Desktop App (MQTT Explorer)
-	- Smart Switch iOS App
+	- Node-Red running either locally or remotly

 _Note: Students only interact with the demo at the MQTT broker point.
-The webcam it's just to see the real stuff.
 The smart lamp can be used during the forums to test programs and business logic.
 Some of the HW and SW pieces can be used during the course and some others not_

 <!--
 # Assets and tools